 The live performances for Mutations

-were limited to a number of radio shows/festivals at the end of 1998, and about thirteen shows on a tour in April 1999.
+were limited to a number of radio shows/festivals at the end of 1998, and about thirteen shows on tour in April 1999.
 "Cold Brains" was played at most all of them, and there were a few great band versions, most notably the one on KCRW on November 24, 1998.
-Most of the shows were in Japan in April 1999.
+The main leg of the tour was in Japan in April 1999.
 "Cold Brains" was used to open a number of these, kicking off the new Mutations

 Band versions continued during 2000, on the Midnite Vultures

 tours.
 Beck even regularly used it to open shows.